-The reason is that aviation leaders from all sectors of the industry look to the Summit as the one event that gets across the finish line ahead of all the others.
+It’s a fitting site.
+The aviation leaders from all sectors of the industry look to the Summit as the one event that gets across the finish line ahead of all the others.
 It actually delivers solid business intelligence and actionable forecast data that are not found anywhere else.
-Early registration rates are now in effect until April 29, too.
-So join your colleagues at Reno/Squaw Valley – appropriately the site of the 1960 Winter Games, September 18 – 20, and get ready for the future!

 As In 1960, The World Is Again Coming To Squaw Valley.
 This year, we’re exploring the issues that are shaping global aviation, and doing it with decision-makers from all over the globe.
 From the EU, China, Korea, Latin America, Japan, and, of course, leaders from the US airline, airport, and aviation sectors, too.
 No droning panels – and no wandering presentations from federal bureaucrats.
 The IAFS is all about business, not political correctness.

 We are honored to be hosted by the Reno-Tahoe International Airport.
 Squaw Mountain was the venue for the 1960 Winter Olympics, and along with our hosts, we’re planning to make the 2016 International Aviation Forecast Summit one, that like the Olympics, pushes to new heights of data, information and business intelligence for all attendees.

 Click here for more details and to get the special early registration rates!